xNickyDev/Ocavy/README.md

 ---
 ## Who is Ocavy?
-Ocavy is a friendly avocado, based on Moderation.
+Ocavy is a friendly avocado, based on Moderation and Utility.
 Ocavy is created to moderate your Discord server with advanced, safe and easy to use moderation commands and features.

 ### Links
 - [Documentation](https://xnickydev.gitbook.io/ocavy)